By Jason Snell

 Editing isn’t mandatory.
 As you start editing podcasts, you’ll realize that some kinds of content demand more editing, and others less.
 My editing challenge with The Incomparable is large, because of the large panels.
 With Total Party Kill, it’s generally less, but it’s still a large group and when three people all say something funny at once, you want to find a way to make sure all three jokes get their moment in the sun.
-Clockwise’s format means it has very little give and take, which means interruptions are at a minimum, but its 30-minute maximum can force some very tough editing decisions.
-And TV Talk Machine is a simple two-person conversation that gets the lightest of touches.
+Clockwise‘s format means it has very little give and take, which means interruptions are at a minimum, but its 30-minute maximum can force some very tough editing decisions.
+And many other podcasts are simple conversations that gets the lightest of touches.

 As for your podcast, I’m confident that you’ll figure out what works for you as you go.
 Your show will teach you what it needs as you work on it.

-Actual pro tip: Your participants are more likely to stop recording in unison (at the end of the podcast/call) than they are to start recording in unison, so start by aligning the end of everyone’s audio tracks before diving into the finer work of getting the sounds to match up.
-Or be smart and have everyone count down “3-2-1” and clap their hands together just before you start the show, so you’ve got a very clear reference point. ↩
+- Actual pro tip: Your participants are more likely to stop recording in unison (at the end of the podcast/call) than they are to start recording in unison, so start by aligning the end of everyone’s audio tracks before diving into the finer work of getting the sounds to match up.
+Or be smart and have everyone count down “3-2-1” and clap their hands together just before you start the show. ↩

-My second priority is the actual flow of the show, removing tangents that slow the conversation down or make it swerve off topic.
-That stuff gets deleted or cast into Bonus Track land.
-For Clockwise, which has a strict time limit, this becomes the most important priority: If our recording session ran 34 minutes, I have to cut four full minutes out of a structured conversation.
+- My second priority is the actual flow of the show, removing tangents that slow the conversation down or make it swerve off topic.
+For Clockwise, which has a strict time limit, this was the most important priority: If our recording session ran 34 minutes, I had to cut four full minutes out.
 It’s an interesting challenge. ↩